neilbrown/edlib/README.md

 the content of a sequence of other documents.
 This allows a sequence of documents to appear to be combined into one.
 This can co-operate with the "crop" filter which limits access to a given document to the section between two marks.
-By combinding multipart and crop, one document can be divided up and re-assembled in any order, or parts of multiple documents can be merged.
+By combining multipart and crop, one document can be divided up and re-assembled in any order, or parts of multiple documents can be merged.